Pros and Cons of Living in Ibiza

 Winter Limited Availability of Public Transport

-In the summer season public transport is available, with buses travelling all over the island, even to the beach!
-However, in winter much of the public transport is not available and unless you have your own transport, things can get very complicated.
-If you want to bring your own car you can do it, but bear in mind that after six months you must pay to change your car plate in a Spanish one.
+In the summer season, public transport is available, with buses travelling all over the island, even to the beach!
+However, in winter much of the public transport is not available and unless you have your transport, things can get very complicated.
+If you want to bring your car you can do it, but bear in mind that after six months you must pay to change your car plate to a Spanish one.

-First thing you should get used to is that there is no rush – be patient.
-It does take longer for things to happen, but eventually they happen.
-Also consider that on a working day, many offices, shops and stores close during the day for the siesta and they will open later on around 4 or 5pm.
+The first thing you should get used to is that there is no rush – be patient.
+It does take longer for things to happen, but eventually, they happen.
+Also consider that on a working day, many offices, shops, and stores close the day for the siesta and they will open later on around 4 or 5 pm.
 You can now plan your day in a more relaxed way.